Sahbahh/My-ls-Command/README.md

-# Cshell
+# Myls

-## Implementing a version of ls which supports a limited set of options.
+## Implementing a Unix/Linux ls command version that supports a limited set of options.

 ### use
 The program takes the form: